 A: The oil sands have propelled Canada into the upper eschelon of oil producing countries.
 We talk about Canadian oil sands in great detail on OilJobFinder.
-You'll who the major oil sands hiring companies are and which jobs are open to non-Canadians.
-Also, point non-Canadians in the right direction for getting a working visa.
+More importantly, our JobCenter profiles the oil sands employers and lists many of the newest job postings.

 Q: Is it possible to find an Alaska oil job?

 A: Definitely.
 Most people know that up to 10% of America's oil comes from Prudhoe Bay in Alaska.
 The oil is produced -- brought out of the ground -- in the far north and transported south by the trans-Alaska pipeline to refineries and tanker ports.
-Soon we may see the construction of a new pipeline.
-The Alaska Natural Gas Pipeline would run from Prudhoe Bay through Canada, ultimately connecting with existing pipelines in the midwestern U.S. This project, if it truly gets going, will be one of the largest construction projects ever undertaken.
-Residents from Alaska, Canadian citizens, and thousands of others will find work.
+Every major Alaskan oilfield employer is profiled in our JobCenter, and you'll find their jobs here too!

 Q: What is the price of a subscription to your Member Services section?

-When you are ready to cancel your membership, we make it very easy, simply go to our MEMBERSHIP CANCELLATION PAGE and follow the instructions.
+When you are ready to cancel your membership, we make it very easy, simply go to our MEMBERSHIP CANCELLATION PAGE.